 Which brings us to the story of filigree and the town of Mompox.
 This is a region of Colombia founded in 1540 and was at the center of a trading area between the Caribbean and Spain.
 It is known for the delicate art of filigree jewelry making.
 This is a jewelry technique of using fine filaments of gold or silver to create intricate exquisite patterns of animals, plants or abstract shapes that are then turned into earrings, necklaces and pendants.

 Centuries ago when the Spanish conquistadors were in this region, they mined for gold, most of which was sent to Spain.; however, they kept the gold stored in Mompox, to protect it from pirate invaders.
 The Spanish brought the metalsmithing skills of their jewelers to Mompox, including filigree, which dated back to the Arabs centuries before.
 In Mompox the history of jewelry making has made it the center of filigree in the world.
 Artisans work with skill to form miniature patterns and use their creativity to form it in a myriad of shapes and forms.

 With filigree, the metal is worked with thin strands of gold or silver that are twisted and shaped into delicate shapes by skilled hands.
 Many of the pieces are passed in families from one generation to the other and displayed on images of saints during Holy Week in Colombia.

-Not only do we believe you will find these filigree earrings exquisite and lovely, but you will find they are so different and unusual.
+Not only do we believe you will find filigree exquisite and lovely but also different and unusual.
 While elegant women in parts of Europe and South America do wear filigree jewelry, it has received limited attention on American shores.

-Our gold plated filigree jewelry from Yumajai is manufactured by artisans specialized in the technique.
-Because you don’t see it as often in the US expect everyone to ask you about it and where you purchased it.
+Our gold filigree jewelry from Yumajai is manufactured by artisans specialized in the technique.
+Because you don’t see it as often in the United States expect everyone to ask you about it and where you purchased it.

 Go here to see our Yumajai collection of handmade filigree earrings.